klamma/ar-for-eu-book/_pages/chapters/game.md

 Highscore tables enable passive competition whereas leaderboards create active competition.
 With highscores, people play on their own and try to beat the current highscore.
 To progress on leaderboards, the participants are actually playing against one another in challenges or matches.

+Duolingo implements a [league system](https://forum.duolingo.com/comment/30433123/Leaderboards-now-on-all-Android-devices) with five different levels.
+All users start in a bottom league, called Bronze League.
+Each league cycle starts on Monday by matching around 50 participants of the same level league.
+During the week, learners accumulate experience points from lessons and other learning activities in the app.
+All users in the same league are sorted based on the amount of experience points and changes are reflected in real-time.
+The app also sends push notifications if a user was overtaken by another competitor.
+On Sunday, the final results are evaluated.
+The top ten learners, are promoted to the next higher league and the last five participants are demoted to a lower league.

 #### Achievements